haileycoop/nightsong/content/index.md

 Right now, that matters little.
 You quietly watch the night sky with a peaceful mind.
 The dark world Var looms on the night horizon.
 It is a great black disc, most easily seen because of the the simmering stars it blocks.

-It would be easy to think that Vard must be home to harsher horrors than Ondra, if it were not for this moment.
-In the middle of every night, when Vard it is at its apogee, Ondra seems to quiet and still.
+It would be easy to think that Var must be home to harsher horrors than Ondra, if it were not for this moment.
+In the middle of every night, when Var it is at its apogee, Ondra seems to quiet and still.
 The ancestors say that if you listen deeply, you can hear Var singing.

 It is Nightsong, the gentle hour.
 At Nightsong we wake from sleep to share the stillness, and tell hopeful stories of the home that we haven't yet made.